-It is important to note that the proposed changes to the regulatory text in this initiative do not result in any changes to the application process for export permit applicants for military and strategic goods and technology and for certain forest products.
+It is important to note that the changes to the regulatory text in this initiative do not result in any changes to the application process for export permit applicants for military and strategic goods and technology and for certain forest products.
 A small number of updates are being made in NEXCOL to provide additional clarity and to be more explicit on certain information requirements.

-The proposed regulatory amendments seek to update some outdated elements in the Regulations and to align the Regulations with policies and practices already in place, as encoded in NEXCOL.
+The regulatory amendments update some outdated elements in the Regulations and align the Regulations with policies and practices already in place, as encoded in NEXCOL.
 Updating the regulations also improve clarity for exporters and facilitate compliance.

-The following amendments are being proposed to the Export Permits Regulations:
+The following are the key amendments made to the Export Permits Regulations:

 - Issues raised by the Standing Joint Committee for the Scrutiny of Regulations:

-- The Department seeks to amend the Regulations to create an exhaustive list of information elements to be furnished by permit applicants.
-This way, the Regulations would prescribe an exhaustive instead of a discretionary list, which is not in accordance with the Export and Import Permits Act.
+- The Department amended the Regulations to create an exhaustive list of information elements to be furnished by permit applicants.
+This way, the Regulations prescribe an exhaustive instead of a discretionary list, which is not in accordance with the Export and Import Permits Act.

-- Amendments are also proposed to the French version of the Regulations to address the Committee’s observation that paragraph 3(2)(b) of the French version of the Regulations is inconsistent with the English version of that paragraph.
+- Amendments to the French version of the Regulations address the Committee’s observation that paragraph 3(2)(b) of the French version of the Regulations is inconsistent with the English version of that paragraph.

 - Modernization of the Regulations (to match current process):

-Below are the proposed key changes to the Regulations:
+Below are the key changes to the Regulations:

 The Export Permits Regulations apply to both strategic and military goods and technology, as well as to certain forest products.
-Consequently, for the sake of clarity, the Department proposes to create two separate sections for these goods and technology: section 3 for “Strategic and Military Goods and Technology” and a new section 4 for “Certain Forest Products”.
-Both sections would comprise an exhaustive list of information elements to be furnished by permit applicants for the export of the relevant group of goods.
+Consequently, for the sake of clarity, the Department created two separate sections for these goods and technology: section 3 for “Strategic and Military Goods and Technology” and a new section 4 for “Certain Forest Products”.
+Both sections comprise an exhaustive list of information elements to be furnished by permit applicants for the export of the relevant group of goods.

 Other elements of the amended Regulations include updates to (1) tombstone information requirements and (2) process issues:

-- From a process perspective, the requirements related to exports by mail or courier service would be removed from the Regulations, as this is no longer how those facilities operate.
+- From a process perspective, the requirements related to exports by mail or courier service were removed from the Regulations, as this is no longer how those facilities operate.
 Exporters must submit their permit along with any other documentation required by the Canada Border Services Agency at a customs office.
-Furthermore, current portions of the Regulations related to the issuance of permits and to lost permits would be removed, as they are no longer relevant due to the electronic nature of the NEXCOL system.
-The portion related to amendments to permits would be modified for the same reason.
+Furthermore, current portions of the Regulations related to the issuance of permits and to lost permits were removed, as they are no longer relevant due to the electronic nature of the NEXCOL system.
+The portion related to amendments to permits were modified for the same reason.